developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 <!--3.
 Tap "Allow" to "Allow Device Tracker to access this device's location".
 This is required to allow BLE (Bluetooth Low Energy) locationing. -->

 ####Remote Configuration
-After client installation, follow these steps to remotely configure the client:
+After client installation, follow these steps to create StageNow profiles to remotely configure the client:
 1. Disable Battery Optimization
+2. Start Device Tracker Service
-2. Configure Device Tracker settings with CSP
+3. Configure Device Tracker settings with CSP
-3. Start Device Tracker Service
 <!-- 2.
 Reboot device (refer to [Power Manager](http://techdocs.zebra.com/stagenow/latest/csp/power/) in StageNow documentation) -->

+Detailed procedures for each follow in the sections below.

 When using StageNow or any EMM system for remote configuration, use of the following special characters is not supported (for example, when setting the password): <br>
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &lt; (less than) <br>